Iljo/Android-CalendarView/README.md

 TODO:
 -----
-+ make it configurable with no hardcoding
++ make it configurable, so that no intervention in library is requiered